Week 7 DVOA Ratings

 * * * * *

 DAVE is a formula which combines our preseason projection with current DVOA to get a more accurate forecast of how a team will play the rest of the season.
-Right now, the preseason projection makes up 20 percent of DAVE for teams that have played six games and 9 percent of DAVE for teams that have played seven games.
+Right now, the preseason projection makes up 19 percent of DAVE for teams that have played six games and 9 percent of DAVE for teams that have played seven games.

 To save people some time, please use the following format for all complaints: